sasgithub/Data_Analytics_cs/case-study/viz/bike_ride_bucket_histogram.md

 </figure>

 ##### Overview
-This histogram visualizes the distribution of **total ride counts per bike**, grouped into buckets of 100 rides each.
+This histogram visualizes the distribution of **total ride counts per bike**, grouped into bins of 100 rides each.
 It provides insight into how evenly or unevenly individual bikes are used over the dataset's timespan.

 ##### Axes